-- Appraisals are arbitrary market values of subject properties.
+- Appraisals are arbitrary market values of subject properties

-- Residential appraisals are based on recent property sales of similar and like properties within a one mile perimeter of the subject property.
+- Residential appraisals are based on recent property sales of similar and like properties within a one-mile perimeter of the subject property

-- However, there are cases where home buyers enter into a purchase real estate contract and the appraisal comes in lower than the actual purchase price.
+- However, there are cases where home buyers enter into a purchase real estate contract and the appraisal comes in lower than the actual purchase price

-- When situations like these happen, there is normally a delay in closing and the deal goes back to the drawing board.
+- When situations like these happen, there is normally a delay in closing

 Situations Where Appraisals Come In At Lower Value Than Purchase Contract

 When an appraisal comes in no more than 5% of the purchase real estate contract, the majority of the sellers will normally reduce the sales price to the appraised value.

 - However, there are many cases where the appraisal comes in 10% or more lower than the purchase real estate contract

 - On situations like these, the buyer has the choice of walking away from the purchase real estate contract

 - Or ask the seller to lower the purchase price to the actual appraised value